citp/privacy-policy-historical/d/di/dia/diablo3.com.md

-> *The following text is extracted and transformed from the diablo3.com privacy policy that was archived on 2011-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110625063327id_/http%3A//us.blizzard.com/en-us/company/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the diablo3.com privacy policy that was archived on 2013-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131221015433id_/http%3A//us.blizzard.com/company/about/privacy.html) for the most accurate reproduction.*

-# Blizzard Entertainment: Privacy Policy
+# Blizzard Entertainment:Privacy Policy

 ### Blizzard Entertainment® Online Privacy Policy